-The brakes are one automotive system standing between you and that next accident.
+Your brakes are one of the most important automotive systems standing between you and your next accident.
 If the brake pads aren’t working properly, you might not be able to stop your car before it hits whatever is in front of it.
-That’s why it is important to know the signs it’s time to replace your brake pads.
+That’s why it is important to know the tell-tale signs that it’s time to replace your brake pads.

-From strange noise to odd vibrations, the brake pads will tell you when it’s time for replacement, you just need to pay attention.
-We review the top five signs to learn when it’s time to change brake pads and discuss how often you should install new brake pads.
+From strange noise to odd vibrations, the brake pads will tell you when it’s time for replacement – you just need to pay attention.
+I review the top five signs to learn when it’s time to change brake pads, and discuss how often you should install new brake pads.

 5 Signs It’s Time to Replace Your Brake Pads

 The main signs it’s time to replace your brake pads include:

 Here is a more detailed list of the signs that it’s time to replace your brake pads:

 The most noticeable symptom that the brake pads are going bad is a strange noise that occurs when braking.
 Most often, you will hear squealing or squeaking at first.
 While this noise indicates worn out pads, it could also be caused by moisture.

 If the sound stops after using the brakes a few times, you have nothing to worry about.